uc-cdis/cloud-automation/kube/services/gen3-discovery-ai/README.md

 ### Getting data from S3 in mem

 We specify a path for Chromadb to use for persisted data and when it sees data there, it loads it in.
-So the deployment automation aws syncs the bucket and then calls a script to load the files into the in-mem vectorstore from there.
+So the deployment automation: 1. aws syncs the bucket and then 2. calls a script to load the files into the in-mem vectorstore from there.